CALL FOR PAPERS

 Deadline for submitting abstracts: 1 February 2019.

 We will inform about the acceptance of papers (including panels) by 15 February 2019.
 There is no conference fee.
 Materials and meals will be provided by the organisers.
-The organisers are unable to offer any scholarships to cover the costs of tickets and hotels.

 - In order to submit your paper, please use Easychair